rgildiaz/ITI/bidi-test.md

 ```

 ### Rate-limiting
-It seems that most systems are rate-limited to send only 1G, no matter the number of interfaces it has.
-One solution I first tried was to use only 2 NUC's and multiple ethernet &rarr; USB adapters.
+It seems that most systems are rate-limited to send only 1G spread across all interfaces.
+One initial solution I tried was to use only 2 NUC's and multiple ethernet &rarr; USB adapters.
 While I got 1G speeds when testing a single server/client pair as expected, I was unable to get anything more than that when testing two pairs at the same time.
 Here is an example of testing both connections at the same time:
 ```
 Accepted connection from 192.168.2.108, port 36845
 [  5] local 192.168.2.11 port 10000 connected to 192.168.2.108 port 57105